 Sex may trigger a UTI in women.
 This is because intercourse can move bacteria from the anal area toward the opening of the urethra.
 Women can lower their risk of infection by urinating after sexual activity.

 Using spermicides, diaphragms, and condoms may also raise the risk of a UTI.
 The risk is higher in people with a weakened immune system as well.

 - UTIs are the second most common type of infection.

-- Most cases are caused by E. coli, but viruses and other germ types can also cause them.
+- E. coli is the cause of most UTIs, but viruses and other germs can also cause them.

 - There are 8 million UTI-related doctor visits per year in the United States.